TrailBlazer: Trajectory Control for Diffusion-Based Video Generation: Experiments

 \section{Experiments}

-Here we briefly present some experiments, evaluation, and limitations of our work.
-For full experiments and the implementation details we refer the reader to our supplementary and the project video for further examination.
-The figures here show an evenly spaced sampling of frames from the videos.
-Please zoom in to see the finer details of the results.
+Here we briefly present some experiments and quantitative evaluations of our work.
+Please see our supplementary materials and the project video for full experiments, including implementation details, limitations, ablations, comparisons, and finer details.
+The figures show an evenly spaced temporal sampling of frames from the videos.